Okinawa’s Senior U.S. Army Officer Reflects on Two Years in Command, Part I of III

 |0

-This work, Okinawa’s Senior U.S. Army Officer Reflects on Two Years in Command, Part I of III [Image 2 of 2], by SFC Nancy Lugo, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Okinawa’s Senior U.S. Army Officer Reflects on Two Years in Command, Part I of III, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT